mhorod/cacophony/README.md

 ## Language Specification

+### Comments

+There is only one type of comments - inline comments, and there are no multiline comments.
+A comment starts with a hash sign `#` and ranges to the end of the line.
+Everything after the `#` is  ignored by the compiler

 ### Expressions
 There is no distinction between statements and expressions - everything has a value (hence everything is an expression), although sometimes the returned value is `()` or `Unit` however we call it.